sereenaa/crypto/README.md

-# crypto
+# Proof of Play
-stuff for web3
+Indexing task for Peter